 Looking for a prep school with excellent pastoral care, an emphasis on personal development AND strong academic results?
 Well, hello Barrow Hills School.

 BARROW HILLS SCHOOL, WITLEY, NEAR GODALMING, SURREY

 Barrow Hills School is a co-ed day school set within a gorgeous Edwardian manor house on 33 acres in Witley, near Godalming.
 As first impressions go, Barrow Hills is certainly up there – the setting is idyllic, entered via a driveway which reveals the historic house, its formal gardens and woodland setting.

-It’s a small school – with numbers tipping just over the 220 mark – and this, combined no doubt with the Christian ethos and the peaceful and homely setting, creates a strong sense of family and community.
-The school, whilst being Catholic, accepts children of all faiths and none, and only about one-third of pupils are Catholic.
+It’s a small school – with numbers close to the 200 mark – and this, combined no doubt with the Christian ethos and the peaceful and homely setting, creates a strong sense of family and community.

 While the school has been in this pretty spot for almost all of its existence, it was originally founded in a teeny tiny hamlet near Weybridge called Barrow Hills – hence the name – as a feeder school to St George’s, then a senior boarding school for boys.
 Roll on a few decades, and both St George’s and Barrow Hills are now both co-ed day schools, and they’re no longer run together.
 In fact these, days Barrow Hills has ties to King Edward’s senior school in Witley, sharing some facilities including the boarding houses (more on that later!).

 The school takes kids from age 2 to 13 – the nursery (2yo), kindy (3-4), reception and years one and two make up the pre-prep, years 3-8 make up the prep school.
 Kids come to the school from the local area, but also as far away as Ripley, Farnham and Haslemere.